• Skip to main content

 Instructions

-• De-seed the bell peppers and chop into large pieces.
+• De-seed the red bell pepper and chop into large pieces.

 • Remove the stems from the habanero peppers.